simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 2. This will take you to an initial page welcoming you to the OpenAI Developer Platform.
 Once here you can create API Keys at https://platform.openai.com/api-keys.
 3. Create a new secret key.
 Either type of secret key will work, but the “service account” option is more appropriate.
 Make a service account ID such as "svc-account-one".
 For the project, you should already see a default project associated with your default organization.
 4. Create secret key.
 COPY the generated key value.
-    a.
-"Projects" are a way to organize work, permissions, and quotas.
+    1. "Projects" are a way to organize work, permissions, and quotas.
 You can make your own project if you want.
 6. Set an environment variable named `SPRING_AI_OPENAI_API_KEY` using this value.
 On Windows you can run:
     ```
     setx SPRING_AI_OPENAI_API_KEY "YOUR-KEY-GOES-HERE"